bravenet/aed/README.md

 Disclaimer
 ----------

+*This branch is not in a working state.*

-Prior to starting this project I had written zero lines of bash.
-If you see glaring mistakes with my bash, or recommendations for more succinct bash send a pull request.
+Prior to starting this project I had written zero lines of Tcl.
+If you see glaring mistakes with my Tcl, or recommendations for more succinct Tcl send a pull request.

 Installation
 ------------